 Florida LLC Federal Self-Employment Tax

-All Florida LLC business members or managers who take profit out of the LLC will need to pay self-employment tax.
-This tax is also known as FICA, Social Security or Medicare
+All Florida LLC business members or managers who take profits out of the LLC will need to pay self-employment tax.
+This tax is also known as FICA, Social

-tax.
+Security or Medicare tax.
 It applies to all the earnings you withdraw from your Florida business.
-The current self-employment tax rate is 15.3 percent.
+The current self-employment tax rate is 15.3%.

 Florida LLC Federal Income Tax

-Employer and Employee Taxes for Your Florida LLC
+Employee and Employer Taxes for Your Florida LLC

 If you pay employees, there are some slightly different tax implications.
 Speak to your accountant to get clear guidance for your own unique situation.